Last Updated –

 A REIT company starts with a sponsor that provides and transfers income-generating properties into the REIT entity.

-For example, AREIT was incorporated as a real estate company in 2006 by its sponsor, Ayala Land, Inc. AREIT operates three commercial buildings in Makati: Ayala North Exchange, McKinley Exchange, and Solaris One.
+For example, AREIT was incorporated as a real estate company2 in 2006 by its sponsor, Ayala Land, Inc. AREIT operates three commercial buildings in Makati: Ayala North Exchange, McKinley Exchange, and Solaris One.

 Meanwhile, DoubleDragon is set to transfer its most valuable real estate asset into a REIT: the DD Meridian Park in Pasay City that consists of seven commercial buildings.